ryomashita/cpp-cmake-template/README.md

 - `data/` : Contaqins not explicitly code files.
 - `tools/` : Contains scripts and tools.
 - `docs/` : Contains documents.
-- `cmakes/` : Contains CMake scripts.
+- `cmake/` : Contains CMake scripts.
+- `install/` : temporary install directory.

 If you want to add submodule projects, you need to add the following directories.
 - `libs/` : the root directory of the submodule projects.